hmajid2301/advent-of-code/README.md

-# aoc-2023
+# Advent of Code

-Advent of code for 2023 in Golang
+My attempts at the Advent of code.
+Mostly a bit of fun, don't take this code too seriously.
+Usually my first solution.